 What do you want to see from your CGM to optimize performance during competition?
 Same as “Duration less than 45 min, Low Intensity (less than 60% VO2max).”

-Fueling insights: Extra fuel is not required nor will additional fuel enhance performance.
-The low intensity and short duration of these exercises indicates that stored fat will be preferentially utilized as fuel.
-If, over the course of your workout, you have one or two short sprints, you don’t need to panic and reach for fuel.
-Your stored glycogen can adequately fuel a couple quick bursts.
+Fueling insights: Extra fuel is not required, nor will additional fuel enhance performance.
+These exercises’ low intensity and short duration indicate that stored fat will be preferentially utilized as fuel.
+If you have one or two short sprints over the course of your workout, you don’t need to panic and reach for fuel.
+Your stored glycogen can adequately fuel a couple of quick bursts.

-However, if your muscle glycogen was low prior to beginning exercise because of low carbohydrate diet or fasting, then you might see a drop in blood sugar after those quick busts.
-If the rest of your workout is a low intensity, then there is no need to fuel.
-Your fat can carry you through the rest of your workout.
-However, if you still have a sprint or two left and your workout begins to embark upon the middle ground between low and high intensity, then you can take in small amounts of carbohydrates as tolerated to help you finish the last few sprints strong.
+However, if your muscle glycogen was low before beginning exercise because of a low carbohydrate diet or fasting, then you might see a drop in blood sugar after those quick bursts.
+If the rest of your workout is low-intensity, then there is no need to fuel.
+Your fat can carry you through.
+However, if you still have a sprint or two left and your workout begins to encroach upon the middle ground between low and high intensity, you can take in small amounts of carbohydrates as tolerated to help you finish the last few sprints strong.

 Duration 45-75 Min, High Intensity (More Than 80% VO2max)